vinhngx/CarND-Vehicle-Detection/writeup_template.md

 A full car detection pipeline is implemented in the "Full car-detection pipeline" section in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

+In order to improve the accuracy of this pipeline, we have iterated over the following ideas:

+- Trying different classifiers (linear and non-linear SVM with different parameters, Xgboost with different learning rate, tree depth and number of trees).
+We have found that it is critical to reach a high accuracy of >99% in order to reduce the number of false positives.

+- Extracting more features: initially only HOG features were used.
+We the complement this with spatial color and color histogram features.

+- Several thresholds for heatmap was trialed.

 ---